 “Some of the fluctuation from year to year can be attributed to how active specific student groups are during a given semester,” he wrote.

-Barclay also mentioned the return of Parish Parlor Parties as another possible factor that might affect the party scene, providing student groups with opportunities to easily host non-alcoholic events that are open and accessible.
+Barclay also mentioned the return of Parrish Parlor Parties as another possible factor that might affect the party scene, providing student groups with opportunities to easily host non-alcoholic events that are open and accessible.

 Time will tell conclusively what these changes and fluctuations will lead to, but for now students can continue to frequent open and closed parties with the comfort that they will at least, in some form, remain.